Menu Home

 The C Concourse Expansion rethinks the airport experience where design creates an intuitive journey, a sense of calm, and climate consciousness.
 This project will increase the existing 81,000-square-foot building into a beautiful 226,530-square-foot facility with a wish-list of amenities.

 The building's design is inspired by the natural landscapes of the Pacific Northwest and the energy and vibrancy of Seattle.
-The Grand Stairs at C create a central gathering space designed to reflect regional public and farmers markets.
+The Tree at C creates a central gathering space designed to reflect regional public and farmers markets.
+The main floor will boast the Marketplace at C, a main area for passengers to find everything they need.
 Dining and retail will frame this tiered, open amphitheater with a stage for live music.
 Next, travelers are drawn to the upper level with restaurants above as well as views and the ability to look out over the entire facade.
-One of the most unique aspects of the C Concourse Expansion is its height and unobstructed views of the airfield and Olympic Mountains via a lookout deck encased in glass that will be available to all passengers.
+One of the most unique aspects of the C Concourse Expansion is its height and unobstructed views of the airfield and Olympic Mountains via a lookout deck, Lookout at C, encased in glass that will be available to all passengers.

 C Concourse Building Layout